 Alternative Title: I want my site to show up in Google and it doesn’t!

-We get asked this question occasionally in Reclaim Support and while providing search engine optimization strategies is a deep dark hole that we don’t pretend to have the expertise to support, I wanted to write a few quick and handy tips that can help you unpack how sites are elevated in search results.
+We get asked this question occasionally in Reclaim Support and while providing search engine optimization strategies is a deep dark hole that we don’t pretend to have the expertise to support, there are some quick and handy tips that can help you unpack how sites are elevated in search results.

 1. Write Good Content